-As noted below, the Editorial Board (with the exception of the Editor) and Reviewers are fellow students.
-We are keen to attract participants from a variety of disciplines: if you’re currently a student and have an academic interest in games, please get in touch with the Editor (Matthew.Barr@glasgow.ac.uk) or join our Facebook group to find out more about becoming a Reviewer.
-Working with the journal is another great opportunity to develop critical skills and gain experience of working as part of a team (remotely, for the most part) – great for the CV!
+The Editorial Board and reviewers are fellow students.
+We are keen to attract participants from a variety of disciplines: if you are currently a student and have an academic interest in games, please get in touch with the Editor-in-Chief (firstname.lastname@example.org) or join our Facebook group to find out more about becoming a reviewer.
+Working with the journal is a great opportunity to develop critical skills and gain experience of working as part of a team (remotely, for the most part) – it also looks good on your CV!

 Peer Review Process

-Authors who wish to suggest names of reviewers they would prefer were not asked to review their work should use the 'Author comments' section of the submission form to do so.
-Alternatively, authors may contact the editor directly (Matthew.Barr@glasgow.ac.uk).
+Authors who wish to suggest names of reviewers they would prefer were not asked to review their work should use the "Author comments" section of the submission form to do so.
+Alternatively, authors may contact the Editor-in-Chief directly (email@example.com).

 Open Access Policy

 Press Start provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 This journal understands "open access" in terms of the Budapest Open Access Initiative: